ChaikAndrew/t-shirt71hft/README.md

 # t-shirt71hft
 #
-HelperHFT.
-Application for searching T-shirt models by name and color scheme 👕 .
+Application for searching T-shirt models by name and color scheme 👕
+#
 React 💻